 Healthcare workers are potentially exposed to bloodborne pathogens such as Hepatitis B, Hepatitis C and HIV.
 They are at risk to these diseases from getting infected by needlestick injures or cuts from other sharp objects contaminated with an infected patient's blood or through contact of the eyes, nose, mouth or non-intact skin with an infected patient's blood or bodily fluids.
-Hepatitis B, Hepatitis C and HIV/AIDS are the most common infections that can be transmitted to healthcare workers by blood and bodily fluids.
+Hepatitis B, Hepatitis C and HIV/AIDS are the most common infections that can be transmitted to healthcare workers by blood and body fluids.
 The main routes of exposure are by percutaneous inoculation or permucosal means i.e. contact of an open wound, non-intact skin or mucous membranes (due to spills and splashes).

-- Procedures resulting in a percutaneous injury or contact of mucosal membrane or nonintact skin with infected blood, tissues or bodily fluids such as needlestick or sharps injuries, spills or splashes and human bites; - Venepuncture e.g. in wards, clinics and operating theatres; - Laboratory work e.g. in clinical laboratories, research laboratories, animal facilities; - Surgery e.g. in operating theatres; - Resuscitation e.g. in emergency departments, wards, operating theatres; - Transport of injured patients who have open bleeding wounds; - Post-mortem procedures autopsy rooms; - Disposal of biohazardous waste e.g. in wards, clinics, operating theatres, laboratories, waste holding and treatment areas; and - Repair of medical and dental equipment.
+- Procedures resulting in a percutaneous injury or contact of mucosal membrane or non-intact skin with infected blood, tissues or bodily fluids such as needlestick or sharps injuries, spills or splashes and human bites; - Venepuncture (e.g., in wards, clinics and operating theatres); - Laboratory work (e.g., in clinical laboratories, research laboratories, animal facilities); - Surgery (e.g., in operating theatres); - Resuscitation (e.g., in emergency departments, wards, operating theatres); - Transport of injured patients who have open bleeding wounds; Post-mortem procedures autopsy rooms; - Disposal of biohazardous waste (e.g., in wards, clinics, operating theatres, laboratories, waste holding and treatment areas); and - Repair of medical and dental equipment.